Best Flashcard Apps & Memorization Strategies

 - No distractions: The best flashcard app might be the simplest design.
-It’s often worth the price to upgrade to avoid the distracting ads which can be very disruptive, especially if you have attention difficulties.
+It’s often worth the price to upgrade to avoid the distracting ads.

 - Make Your Own: All the technology in the world doesn’t beat handmade flashcards.
 The act of writing is the best way to begin studying.
 You can use colored flashcards to chunk related information.
 As you test yourself, self-assess and create stacks: (1) need to study, (2) almost there, and (3) got it.
 Keep them organized with a paper clip or rubber band and take them with you.
 Shuffle them as you would a deck of cards.
 Easier than an app to have a parent or friend quiz you.
 It might not be a student’s first choice, but this “old school” approach is still the most effective option.
-Add it to your Mindprint Action Plan.
+Make your own flashcards.